Monthly Presentations

 Join us for a presentation

-On the 3rd Tuesday of most months, we provide our members with a chance to come and enjoy a presentation on a variety of bird-related topics.
+We host a public program on a bird-related topic nine months of the year.
 We often arrange to have local birders share their favorite birding places or experiences, biologists talk about their research, and natural resource professionals update us on wildlife and land management strategies.

 Don’t be shy!